Turin304/Python_Projects/README.md

 # Python_Projects

-Project_1:
+Project_1: Automation with Python

-Project_2:
+Project_2: Machine Learning with Python
- To scan an image to identify if it's a cat or dog.

-Project_3:
+Project_3: Building a Website with Django